 Table of Contents

 Vomiting is a symptom rather than a diagnosis.
-It can be secondary to gastrointestinal causes or rarely secondary to distant organ system such as vomiting secondary to increased intracranial pressure.
-The whole symptom constellation with associated complaints and examination findings aided by a meticulous history is often crucial in the correct interpretation of vomiting and its subsequent treatment.
+It can be secondary to gastrointestinal causes or, rarely, secondary to distant organ systems, such as vomiting secondary to increased intracranial pressure.
+This symptom, with associated complaints and examination findings aided by a meticulous history, is often crucial in determining the cause of the vomiting and developing a treatment plan.

-Various etiologies leading to vomiting can be segregated as per age of the child:
+Various etiologies leading to vomiting can be considered according to the child’s age.

 |Metabolic||Inborn errors of metabolism, urea cycle disorders|